ChrisRu/vlaky/README.md

 # Vlaky

-Web scraping for zelpage.cz to turn it into a real API.
+Web scraping for zelpage.cz to turn it into a API.

 ## Running